hyprsoftcorp/IoTCoreAppUpdates/README.md

   ]
 }
 ```
+Note: If the app is being run for the first time (i.e. "FirstRun": true) the ClientSecret will automatically be encrypted if it's present.

 ### Sample App Update Manifest
 The app update manifest Json file and app packages can reside on a website or any file sharing service.
 ```json